Specchiolla

 Specchiolla is an Italian resort on the Adriatic Sea.
-It is a "frazione" of the city of Carovigno and near the city of San Vito dei Normanni, located it the southern part of the region of Apulia, in the province of Brindisi.
+It is a frazione of the city of Carovigno and near the city of San Vito dei Normanni, located in the southern part of the region of Apulia, in the province of Brindisi.

 Geography

 Specchiolla is located on the Salento peninsula, on the Adriatic coast.

 Its distances from its surrounding cities are: